emmajanedrews/base-template/_posts/2017-12-28-reviewing-the-2017-orange-county-real-estate-market.md

 If you are thinking of buying and selling, you may want to wait until the selling season.
 When is the selling season?
 A few of your friends or other agents might have told you that the selling season is at another time of year, but let me tell you a few reasons why **now would be a good time to buy or sell:**

 1. There are fewer homes on the market, which means less competition for you.
-You may not have to give as much when it comes to seller concessions this time of year.<br>&nbsp;
+You may not have to give as much when it comes to seller concessions this time of year.<br>
 2. Buyers are more serious.
-They have been wanting to buy a home, and they are taking the opportunity to get out there and look.<br>&nbsp;
+They have been wanting to buy a home, and they are taking the opportunity to get out there and look.<br>
 3. Buyers have more time to look for homes.
-Some companies close for one or two weeks over the holidays, which means they are able to get out and look at homes during the day.<br>&nbsp;
+Some companies close for one or two weeks over the holidays, which means they are able to get out and look at homes during the day.<br>
 4. There are a lot of vacation and international visitors in our area over the holidays.
 Some of them come here specifically to look at real estate.
 They may want to buy a second home, a vacation home, or a permanent residence.
 Some even buy houses for their kids who attend college here.
-Now is a great time for them to come and look at homes.<br>&nbsp;
+Now is a great time for them to come and look at homes.<br>
 5. After the holidays, there will be more homes coming on the market in 2018.
 People will decide to list their homes.
-There will be more competition, prices might go down, and you may have to give more seller concessions to make that deal.<br>&nbsp;
+There will be more competition, prices might go down, and you may have to give more seller concessions to make that deal.<br>
 6. **The new tax law will impact the California real estate market.** We’re not sure how yet, but it will have some impact.
 If you plan on buying or selling a home, go ahead and do so now.

 As you can see, it might be in your best interest to enter the market now instead of waiting for the so-called “selling season.”